ibm-cloud-docs/appid/cloud-directory.md

   </tr>
   <tr>
     <td><code>tenantID</code></td>
     <td>The service tenant ID can be found in your service credentials.
-You can find your service credentials in the App ID dashboard.</td>
+You can find your service credentials in the {{site.data.keyword.appid_short_notm}} dashboard.</td>
   </tr>
 </table>